learn2therm/PairProphet/docs/user_stories.md

 ### Use cases:
 1. Sequence functionality matching:
-- Input - SQL database of paired amino acid sequences with species metadata
+- Input - SQL database of paired amino acid sequences with species metadata.
 - Output - Score or set of scores mapped to pairwise to input database that is indicative or functional similarity.

 2. Thermostable sequence prediction: